 Gloria is fluent in both Navajo and English and teaches students in both languages.
 Gloria is instructing this session.

-Jennie Slick is at the left in this picture.
+Jennie Slick is on the left in this picture.
 She is born to the Coyote Pass people and born for the Bitter Water People.
 She resides in the Querino Canyon area near Sanders, Arizona.
 Jennie has been teaching for over 20 years.
 She has taught all over the United States, and she loves sharing her weaving knowledge.
-She says, “you’re not supposed to be stingy with it.”
+She says, “You’re not supposed to be stingy with it.”

 Jennie is a very patient teacher, and her students come back for more classes to increase their knowledge.
 She is fluent in Navajo and can teach in either Navajo or English.
 Jennie will be teaching this session.